derekzacharias/cyberlab/README.md

 ### Configuring your switches
 The next thing that you need to do is configure the switch.
-Use the following configuration for each link from the switch to the ESXI hosts if your using a Cisco switch.
-If you're not using Cisco switches, then figure out how to create trunk ports to your ESXi hosts.
+If you're using a Cisco switch.
+Use the following configuration for each link from the switch to the ESXi host.
+If you're not using Cisco switches, you will need to figure out how to create trunk ports for your ESXi hosts.
+Trunk ports carry all VLAN-tagged traffic and ESXi will manage the VLANs after we configure them.

 ```
-interface GigabitEthernet0/xx
+interface GigabitEthernet0/4
 description Link from switch to ESXi01
 switchport trunk encapsulation dot1q
 switchport mode trunk
 switchport nonegotiate
 spanning-tree portfast trunk
 ```

 ### Next configure the vlans
 ```
 configure terminal